‘Leave no Tigrayan’: In Ethiopia, an ethnicity is erased

 For months, the people of Tigray have been largely sealed off from the world, with electricity and telecommunication access severed and mobile phones often seized, leaving little to back up their claims of thousands, even tens of thousands, killed.
 That has begun to change.

 U.S. Secretary of State Antony Blinken asserted last month that “ethnic cleansing” has taken place in western Tigray, marking the first time a top official in the international community has openly described the situation as such.
 The term refers to forcing a population from a region through expulsions and other violence, often including killings and rapes.
+The spokesman for United Nations Secretary-General Antonio Guterres on Wednesday called the accounts in the AP story “harrowing” and said, “We are very concerned.”

 Refugees told the AP that Amhara authorities and allied forces in western Tigray have taken over whole communities, ordering Tigrayans out or rounding them up.
 A refugee from Humera, Goitom Hagos, said he saw thousands of Tigrayans loaded into trucks and doesn’t know what happened to them.